Which is better? Stainless Steel, plastic or fibreglass water tanks?

 - Rigid and brittle: These water tanks aren’t as durable as stainless steel for example.
 Then again, it all depends on the manufacturer.

 Ultimately, the best water tank material for storing potable drinking water has to be fibreglass.
 That said, there is a big difference in quality.
 A standard fibreglass water tank won’t be half as safe as a quality stainless steel water tank for example.
-However, a premium quality fibreglass water tank manufactured by a reputable supplier, such as Safe Fiberglass Tank, is a different story entirely.
+However, a premium quality fibreglass water tank manufactured by a reputable supplier is a different story entirely.
 In fact, a high-quality tank that has been manufactured to perfection, will not only last you the best part of a lifetime!

 Just take your time and do further research.
 You need to be clear and precisely what it is that you will be using your water tank for before making any decisions.
 You also need to pay mind to how much maintenance you are prepared to carry out over the years, or whether you’d simply like to make your purchase, install your tank, and then forget about it.